boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 end
 ```

+Both activities are activated synchronously.
+Data flows from the output of `PrepareAllSteps` to the input of `AllSteps` in every activation.

-The Blech compiler
+The Blech compiler does all the magic.
-* creates a fresh memory location - as a pre-determined hidden global - for every local variable in an actity,
+* It creates a fresh memory location - as a pre-determined hidden global - for every local variable in an actity.
-* guarantess the single-writer principle.
-A second activity trying to write to `data_flow` would be detected by the compiler,
+* It guarantess the single-writer principle - a second activity trying to write to `data_flow` would be detected by the compiler.
-* determines the write-before-read order, which always guarantees a causal data flow, and
+* It determines the write-before-read order, which always guarantees a causal data flow.
-* distinguishes input and output parameter lists, where inputs a read-only while only outputs can be written.
+* It distinguishes input and output parameter lists, where inputs a read-only while only outputs can be written.

 ## The problem with hidden globals